When: Saturday August 15, 2020

 While we cannot gather in Valemount this year, we invite you to find a hike/trail in your province that might replicate the route options offered at Mount Terry Fox.
 While we know it won’t be the exact same, we hope it will be a challenging hike to honour the challenge that Terry faced every day during his Marathon of Hope.
 The Terry Fox Foundation App will track your movement throughout the day, and will allow you to complete the challenge at your own pace, and how you’d like.

-The App will provide motivation, and will hopefully help simulate the real act of climbing Mount Terry Fox.
-More information will be coming soon.
+The App will provide motivation, and will hopefully simulate the real act of climbing Mount Terry Fox.
+Click the button below to join the Challenge on the App today.

 All three routes will offer different view, different challenges, and different rewards.
 Have a look below to see which one is right for you.